-We may prefer to utilize the skill and knowledge of seasoned mutual fund managers in those asset classes where the manager has exhibited the ability to provide incremental benefit over investing in a comparable index.
-In those instances where we believe it benefits the client to utilize an index-like investment, we will recommend using exchange-traded funds (ETFs) or other index-tracking investment vehicles.
+The Marshall Financial Group may prefer to utilize the skill and knowledge of seasoned mutual fund managers in those asset classes where the Firm believes the mutual fund manager has exhibited the ability to provide incremental benefit over investing in a comparable index.
+In those instances where the Firm believes it benefits the client to utilize an index-like investment, the Firm will recommend using exchange-traded funds (ETFs) or other index-tracking investment vehicles.